MikyM/DataExplorer/README.md

 ## Description

-Detailed descriptions are provided within EfCore and MongoDb directories (packages) and articles in documentation.
+Detailed descriptions are provided within subdirectories (packages) and articles in documentation.